SocksTheWolf/MPPlayerWidget/README.md

-# Mario Party Stream Widget
+# Mario Party Player Widget

 This is a real simple HTML widget that you can add to your stream that shows who is playing as what character.
 Supports unlimited amount of players.